Lyrid meteor shower set to delight stargazers

 The number of meteors people could see will depend on a variety of things, from the time of night to the level of background light.

-A bright sky will drown out the fainter meteors making them much more difficult to see.
+A bright sky will drown out the fainter ones making them much more difficult to see.

 However, this year the Lyrids started on April 14, two days before a full Moon, and come to a peak on 22-23 April, two days before the last quarter Moon, so conditions are unfavourable.